rinjile/Afstudeerproject/README.md

 - Decision Tree
 - Random Forest

-The features set is based on the last *n* matches of both teams and the last *n* matches between the two teams.
-Muitiple *n* are used to find the best value for *n*.
-The experiments are done with *n* ranging from 1 to and including 10.
-The features are the match score and statistics like shots on target, corners, cards, possession, etc.
+The feature set is based on the last *n* matches of both teams and the last *n* matches between the two teams.
+Multiple values of *n* are used to determine the best value.
+The experiments are conducted with *n* ranging from 1 to 10.
+The features include match score and statistics such as shots on target, corners, cards, possession, etc.

-A grid search is used to find the best hyperparameters for each algorithm.
-In this grid search, the 5-fold cross-validation is applied to the training data.
-Furthermore, the learning curves of the algorithms are plotted to see how the performance of the algorithms changes with the training set size.
+A grid search is performed to find the best hyperparameters for each algorithm.
+The grid search uses 5-fold cross-validation on the training data.
+Additionally, learning curves are plotted to visualize how the algorithm's performance changes with the training set size.

 ## Requirements
 The required Python packages are listed in the `requirements.txt` file.